 Innovation for Tomorrow’s Mobility

 AMoTech is entirely focused on autonomous mobility and the development of related services and solutions.
-In order to acquire the necessary experience and capabilities, and to help finding the right partners, AMoTech is establishing the “Mobility Lab at the Rhine Falls”, a centre of competence for autonomous mobility.
+In order to acquire the necessary experience and capabilities, and to help finding the right partners, AMoTech is establishing the “Swiss Transit Lab”, a centre of competence for autonomous mobility.
 To jump-start its activities, AMoTech has purchased a self-driving vehicle, which has been undergoing testing operations in Neuhausen since June 2017.

 Today, the countries that have ratified the Vienna Convention on Road Traffic forbid driverless vehicles on publicly accessible ground.
 Therefore, a supervisor is always on board in today’s pilot tests with self-driving vehicles.
 If the driver is to be eliminated from the vehicle, the resulting gap must be closed by technical and organisational means.
 AMoTech is collaborating with authorities, vehicle manufacturers and public transport companies to define, implement and evaluate the substitute measures required to allow fully driverless vehicles in the future.

 Even today, public transport is a complex system made up of various complementary transport modes which in combination provide services for travellers.
 Self-driving vehicles allow additional profitable and innovative services to be offered.
 In collaboration with its partners, the local public transport companies, AMoTech defines such services and implements them in an operations control system for autonomous vehicles.